alexbfree/thesis/src/chapter-10.md

 |:--|
 | Provenance should be communicated alongside any visualisation of the data, in order for it to be fairly assessed in context.
 Provenance is essential for data to be trusted, argues Martin, and should be quite granular: a piece of data should be attributed not just to an individual or organisation, but to the relationship between role-holding individuals in a specific context.
 Greater insights can be gained when considering all actions upon data as motivated communications from one party to another; only by capturing this information in-situ can the data's meaning be fully appreciated [@martinWP].
 This framing essentially advances the concept of history tracking [[2.2.3](#2.2.3)] into the sociotechnical, ecosystem-aware problem space.
 While everyday system designs have not approached this level of granularity, the importance of data provenance has been recognised in the PIM space.
 Temporal PIM systems [[2.2.2](#2.2.2.4)] from Lifestreams [@freeman1996] to _activity streams_ [@hartdavidson2012] rely upon data provenance in some form.
 A study by Jensen _et al._ concluded that provenance tracking can be valuable for identifying related documents, a critical part of knowledge work today [@jensen2010].
 Lindley _et al._ proposed the idea of _file biographies_, which view the lifetime of a file as something that should remain connected, so it could be traversed in order to understand the context of the file different moments of interaction [@lindley2018].
 This comes close to Martin's vision but does not capture the motivation for each interaction.
 While provenance capture is not a solution in its own right to the understanding of data and of ecosystems, it is clear that data with provenance is very likely to be a valuable part of any design that aims to provide understanding of complex and invisible personal data ecosystems.|

-### Design Insight 6: Data Holders use Four Levers of Infrastructural Power
+### Principle 6: Data Holders use Four Levers of Infrastructural Power

 | **<a name="insight-6">INSIGHT 6</a>: Data Holders use Four Levers of Infrastructural Power** |